 The sad reality is that most webmasters have no idea what a robots.txt file is.
 A robot in this sense is a “spider.”
 It’s what search engines use to crawl and index sites on the internet.

-Basically a spider will crawl a site and index all the pages (that are allowed to) of that site.
+A spider will crawl a site and index all the pages (that are allowed to) on that site.
 Once that’s complete, the robot will then move on to external links and continue its indexing.
-This is how search engines find other sites and build such a large index of sites.
+This is how search engines find other websites and build such an extensive index of sites.
 They depend on other sites to link to relevant websites, which will link to others and so on.

 When a search engine (or robot or spider) hits a site, the first thing it will look for is a robots.txt file.
 Remember to keep this file in the root directory.

 Keeping it in the root directory will ensure that the robot will be able to find the file and use it correctly.
 This file will tell a robot what to crawl and what not to crawl.
 This system is called “The Robots Exclusion Standard.”

 Pages that you disallow in your robots.txt file won’t only be not indexed, but spiders they won’t crawl them either.

 The format for a robots.txt file is a special format but it’s very simple.
 It consists of a “User-agent:” line and a “Disallow:” line.

 The “User-agent:” line refers to the robot.
 It can also be used to refer to all robots.

 To disallow all robots from indexing a particular folder on a site, we’ll use this:

 For the User-agent line, we used a wildcard “*” to refer to the robot which tells all robots to listen to this command.
 So once a spider reads this, it will then know that the /cgi-bin/ should not be indexed at all.
 This will include all folders contained in it.

 Specifying certain bots is also allowed and in most cases very useful to users that utilize doorway pages or other ways of search engine optimization.
 Listing individual bots will allow a site owner to tell specific spiders what to index and what not to index.